peter6286/weather_app/README.md

 <b>Week 5</b>
 </br>
-Members present: List the NetID of the people who attended the meeting
+Members present: ap73, xuehail2, yafengl2, aaleid2, quanhn2, sz77, sinjass2, ahalsi2
 </br>
-Meeting notes: Explain the overall team progress and a summary of discussion
+Meeting notes: We have finished implementing all the database functions and getter and setter methods.
+Additionally, we have completed the frontend activities, including addCityActivity, removeCityActivity, landingPageActivity, signInActivity, and signUpActivity.
+To efficiently handle the workload, we divided into two teams.
+Team 1 worked collaboratively to debug the code, ensuring its smooth execution.
+Meanwhile, Team 2 thoroughly reviewed the existing code to compile a list of any missing class documentation and comments.
 </br>
 | NetID          | Progress from last week         | Tasks for next week   |
 | ---------------| --------------------------------| ----------------------|